If you are applying for admission as an undocumented* undergraduate student, you may be eligible for NYU scholarship funds.

 Example of Documentation: official high school transcript.

-3. NYU Investment: It is important to note that eligible undocumented students will be given the same consideration for scholarships as other U.S. students; however, they will not be eligible for federal or New York State financial aid.
+It is important to note that eligible undocumented students will be given the same consideration for scholarships as other U.S. students; however, they will not be eligible for federal or New York State financial aid.
 Undocumented students will need to consider their investment in an NYU education carefully.
-Guidance may be sought from financial aid counselors, but appeals for additional scholarship funding beyond the initial offer to those who are awarded will not be considered.
+We welcome you to utilize NYU's Everyday Financial Education Resource, iGrad.
+This site provides many comprehensive planning tools, financial guidance and planning strategies for prospective students and their families as they consider their college selection, and beyond.
+While this is not financial aid itself, we welcome you to use NYU's iGrad platform as a long term resource.
+Additional Guidance may be sought from financial aid counselors, but appeals for additional scholarship funding beyond the initial offer to those who are awarded will not be considered.
 NYU does not offer an internal loan program.

 * An undocumented student is a student who does not possess appropriate documentation allowing him/her to reside legally in the U.S. Students who have been granted Deferred Action for Childhood Arrivals (DACA) status are considered to be undocumented.